 STEP 5: Adjust Total Hardness

-Total Hardness is the measurement of the total amount of minerals which are found in your pool water.
+Total Hardness is the measurement of the total amount of minerals that are found in your pool water.
 Too much calcium hardness will cause scaling in your pool and too little will cause the pool water to become corrosive.

 IDEAL LEVEL: 200 – 400 ppm